Vince5673/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that reverse its inpu
+a script that displays all users and their home directories, sorted by users